arkime/arkime/capture/plugins/lua/README.md

 Simple lua integration, currently experimental.
+It supports (with more coming all the time)
+* writing simple protocol classifiers
-It supports writing simple protocol classifiers and parsers and http requests.
+* writing simple protocol parsers
+* performing async http requests
+* parsing http bodies

 To use:
 * install the lua package for your OS, requires at least 5.3